steezyali/steezyali.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-I am an Master's in Artificial Intelligence Engineering student at Carnegie Mellon University

-Jonathan's personal website
 ======

+👨‍💻 I'm a final year graduate student at Carnegie Mellon University

+🎓 Obtained my Bachelor's in Mechanical Engineering (with focus in Robotics & Controls) from Carnegie Mellon University

+🔬 My interests span mechatronics, computer vision and speech processing

 Take a look at the links above to learn more about me! :)